PragyanSubedi/MNIST-DCGAN-PyTorchCPP/README.md

 ### View sample generations after model is trained

-Run the following Python file to view the sample generations for a given sample checkpoint:
+Run the following Python file to view the sample generations for a given sample checkpoint as `out.png`:

 ```
 python display-samples.py -i checkpoints/dcgan-sample-1.pt